Urban resilience: Social strategies

-There are various strategies to increase the resilience of those most vulnerable to urban heat waves.
-As established, these vulnerable citizens are primarily socially isolated seniors.
-Other vulnerable groups include young children (especially those facing abject poverty or living in informal housing), people with underlying health problems, the infirm or disabled and the homeless.
+There are various strategies to increase the resilience of those most vulnerable to urban heat waves, primarily socially isolated seniors, but also young children (especially those facing abject poverty or living in informal housing), people with underlying health problems, disabled people, and the homeless.
 Accurate and early prediction of heat waves is of fundamental importance, as it gives time for the government to issue extreme heat alerts.
 Urban areas must prepare and be ready to implement heat-wave emergency response initiatives.
 Seasonal campaigns aimed to educate the public on the risks associated with heat waves will help prepare the broad community, but in response to impending heat events more direct action is required.

 Local government must quickly communicate with the groups and institutions that work with heat-vulnerable populations.
-Cooling centres should be opened in libraries, community centres and government buildings.
-These centres ensure free access to air conditioning and water.
+Cooling centers should be opened in libraries, community centers and government buildings.
+These centers ensure free access to air conditioning and water.
 In partnership with government and non-government social services, paramedics, police, firefighters, nurses and volunteers; the above-mentioned groups working with vulnerable populations should carry out regular door-to-door visits during these extreme heat scenarios.
-These visits should provide risk assessment, advice, bottled water (for areas without potable tap water) and the offer of free transportation to local cooling centres.
+These visits should provide risk assessment, advice, bottled water (for areas without potable tap water) and the offer of free transportation to local cooling centers.

 Food and water supplies

-Heat waves and droughts can reap massive damage on agricultural areas vital to providing food staples to urban populations.
+Heat waves and droughts can cause massive damage to agricultural areas vital to providing food staples to urban populations.
 Reservoirs and aquifers quickly dry up due to increased demand on water for drinking, industrial and agricultural purposes.
-The result can be shortages and price spikes for food and with increasing frequency, shortages of drinking water as observed with increasing severity seasonally in China and throughout most of the developing world.
-From an agricultural standpoint, farmers can be required to plant more heat and drought-resistant crops.
-Agricultural practices can also be streamlined to higher levels of hydrological efficiency.
+The result can be food shortages and price spikes, and increasingly, shortages of drinking water as observed with increasing severity seasonally in China and throughout most of the developing world.
+From an agricultural standpoint, farmers can be encouraged to plant more heat and drought-resistant crops.
+Agricultural practices can also be modified to higher levels of hydrological efficiency.
 Reservoirs should be expanded and new reservoirs and water towers should be constructed in areas facing critical shortages.
 Grander schemes of damming and redirecting rivers should also be considered if possible.
 For saltwater coastal cities, desalination plants provide a possible solution to water shortages.
-Infrastructure also plays a role in resilience, as in many areas aging pipelines result in leakage and possible contamination of drinking water.
+Infrastructure improvements may also enhance resilience, as in many areas aging pipelines result in leakage and possible contamination of drinking water.
 In Kenya’s major cities, Nairobi and Mombasa, between 40 and 50% of drinking water is lost through leakage.
-In these types of cases, replacements and repairs are clearly needed.
+In such cases, replacements and repairs are clearly needed.